Ode to Humor

 Your voice awakes the slumb’ring sprigs of May,

-Imbues a blush of envy to buff hills,
+Imbuing blush green envy to buff hills,

 As if each note your precious throat may say